6 Minute Read

-Mesa County is the fourth largest county in Colorado, by land mass, and is 76 percent public land, so wildlife has the benefit of roaming free without being squeezed out by urban sprawl, like much of the state.
+Mesa County is the fourth largest county in Colorado, by land mass, and is 76 percent public land, so wildlife has the benefit of roaming free without being nudged out by urban sprawl, like much of the state.
 Grand Junction is located in Mesa County and is populated with numerous unique wild species.
-From the iconic bighorn sheep to the discreet canyon tree frog.
-The opportunities to spot local wildlife are bountiful, particularly along the trails of the Colorado National Monument.
-However, when you go wildlife exploring, there are precautions to be aware of in order to keep yourself and the animals safe, while also protecting the environment.
+From the iconic desert bighorn sheep scaling canyon walls to the well-camouflaged canyon tree frog tucked among the rocks, you are bound to spot wildlife in Grand Junction, particularly along the trails of the Colorado National Monument.
+When you go wildlife spotting, there are precautions to be aware of in order to keep yourself and the animals safe, while also protecting the environment.
 Check out what you need to know about seeing animals in Grand Junction and staying safe while doing so.

 Where to See Animals in Grand Junction

-While it is common to see wildlife within the city, you’ll increase your odds of an animal sighting by going slightly further into nature.
-Fortunately, you don’t have to go very far because Grand Junction is the intersection of many diverse ecosystems that countless species thrive in.
-From the mighty Colorado River and multiple state parks to the Colorado National Monument and the Grand Mesa National Forest – deer, moose, over 200 bird species, bighorn sheep, trophy elk, and other game abound.
-There is even a moose herd on the Grand Mesa with a population of more than 120.
+While it is common to see wildlife within the city, you’ll increase your odds of an animal sighting by venturing slightly further into nature.
+Fortunately, you don’t have to go very far because Grand Junction is the intersection of many diverse ecosystems where countless species thrive.
+The winding Colorado River, multiple nearby state parks, dramatic canyons of Colorado National Monument and the alpine forests of the Grand Mesa—deer, moose, over 200 bird species, bighorn sheep, pronghorn, and elk thrive across these landscapes.
+There is even a moose herd on the Grand Mesa with a population of 300 - 400.

-Head over to the Colorado National Monument, less than 6 miles or 10 minutes from Downtown Grand Junction, and immerse yourself in one of the world’s most unique environments.
+Head over to Colorado National Monument, less than 5 miles or 10 minutes from Downtown Grand Junction, and immerse yourself in one of the world’s most unique environments.
 This majestic landscape is part of the National Park Service (NPS) and is coined “The Heart of the World.”
 The sandstone canyons and semi-arid climate are the ideal setting for many species of birds, reptiles, amphibians, and mammals, including the regal desert bighorn sheep.
+Spring is a special time, as bighorn lambs begin to appear on canyon walls and along Rim Rock Drive.
+Visitors are encouraged to drive slowly and carefully, as these young lambs often stay close to the roadway while learning to navigate the rugged terrain beside their mothers.
 Depending on the time of year, you’re bound to see a number of birds and lizards along the Devil’s Kitchen Trail in the Colorado National Monument.
 This moderate hike takes only an hour to complete and leads you to a unique collection of towering rock formations known as “Devil’s Kitchen.”
-Another hike to consider in the Colorado National Monument is the 11.5-mile Monument Canyon Trail, which is popular for its stunning views and desert bighorn sheep sightings.
+Another hike to consider in Colorado National Monument is the 11.5-mile Monument Canyon Trail, which is popular for its stunning views and desert bighorn sheep sightings.

-Located just outside of the James M. Robb Colorado State Park in Grand Junction, the Audubon Nature Preserve is a celebrated destination for wildlife enthusiasts.
-Sightings include osprey, eagles, foxes, herons, owls, deer, frogs, fish, and more.
+Located just outside of the James M. Robb Colorado State Park in Grand Junction, the Audubon Nature Preserve is a peaceful haven for wildlife enthusiasts.
+Sightings include osprey, eagles, foxes, herons, owls, deer, frogs, and fish.
 Continue along the Colorado Riverfront Trail from the Audubon Nature Preserve into the neighboring James M. Robb Colorado State Park for additional opportunities to see wildlife in their protected habitats.

 Colorado Animals

-Various species of deer, foxes, feline predators, rabbits, squirrels, reptiles, eagles, and songbirds thrive in Colorado’s diverse environments.
-From the rugged Rocky Mountains and the grassy plains to the dramatic canyons of Western Colorado, here are some of the most notable species that thrive in Grand Junction:
+Various species of deer, foxes, bobcats, mountain lions, rabbits, squirrels, reptiles, golden eagles, bald eagles, and songbirds thrive in Colorado’s diverse environments.
+From the rugged Rocky Mountains and the grassy plains to the dramatic canyons of Western Colorado, here are some of the most notable species that thrive in Grand Junction.
+To determine a safe distance from wildlife, make a thumbs-up, and place your thumb over the animal.
+The tip of your thumb should cover the animal completely.
+If that is not the case, it’s time to back up and give wildlife more space.

 Desert Bighorn Sheep

-Native to Western Colorado, the desert bighorn sheep is the cousin of Colorado’s state animal, the rocky mountain bighorn sheep.
+Native to Western Colorado, the desert bighorn sheep is the cousin of Colorado’s state animal, the Rocky Mountain bighorn sheep.
 The regal mammal is adapted for dry environments (going days without water!) and is known for its large, curved horns.
 If you see one while hiking in the Colorado National Monument, make sure to give it space and observe from a distance.
+During spring adventures, fluffy babies often accompany the herds, adding an extra amount of cuteness to these majestic animals.

 Mule Deer